 3.4 Calculation Methodologies

 The Entity shall identify in its Certification Practice Statement the calculation methodologies used in the M&V activity.
 This identification shall include all variables used in the M&V calculation; controls and validation for use of proxy variables, stipulated values and modifiers consistent with and as applicable to WEQ-021-3.9.1 and REQ.19.3.4.
-Additional specific requirements for calculation methodologies include:
+Additional specific requirements for calculation methodologies include [what is the source of these below additional requirements?]:

 3.4.1.
 Provide justification and engineering basis for use of proxy variable(s) in the M&V measurement calculations Such proxy variable(s) may include but are not limited to: coincidence factor, realization rate, equipment failure rate, weather normalization for weather sensitive loads, temperature, humidity, flow, concentration, volts, amps, lumens, and quantity.
 Such justification(s) shall demonstrate correlations between the metered/monitored proxy variable(s) and the energy efficiency measurement.
 Such correlations shall be accepted provided there is statistically valid evidence provided in short-term measurement, spot measurements, or regression analyses;